luxeengine/alpha/luxe/md/guide.three.md

 ---

-### Loading multiple assets
+### Preloading with a progress bar

-When you are working in games, there are commonly sections that have specific assets, and sections that share assets.
+When you are working in games, there are often sections that have specific assets, and sections that share assets.
 In luxe, this concept is represented by a **Parcel**.
-This parcel is a list of assets that can be loaded in a group, and tell you when they are done.
-They can also be unloaded from the parcel, and loaded directly from a json file, making resource management easy to maintain across menus, UI and the game.
+This parcel is a list of assets that are loaded in a group, and removed in a group.

-We will use a Parcel here to avoid worrying about "is this texture ready yet?".
-If the parcel has completed, we can assume the asset has loaded (unless there is an error state, which is not covered in this guide).

-We import _luxe.Parcel_ and _luxe.ParcelProgress_, one is the asset manager, and one is a preloader progress bar graphic that we can use to quickly show a loading bar.
+To show a progress bar while our Parcel is loading, we import _luxe.Parcel_ and _luxe.ParcelProgress_, the default progress bar.
+You can extend from this class, and customize the progress bar however you want.
+You can also listen for the events from the parcel instead.

-Inside of the ready function, we create them both, like this :
+Inside of the ready function, we create them both like this :

 &nbsp;

 ```
     override function ready() {

+            //A parcel is a group of resources,
+            //which allows us to conveniently load
+            //them all at once and keep track.
+We add
-            //fetch a list of assets to load from the json file,
+            //the list of resources we want to the
-            //but wait for it to finish so we can use the data!
-        Luxe.loadJSON('assets/parcel.json', function(json_asset) {

-                //then create a parcel to load it for us
+            //parcel when creating it, and then
+            //tell it to load.

-            var preload = new Parcel();
+        var parcel = new Parcel({
-                preload.from_json(json_asset.json);
+            jsons:[ { id:'assets/anim.json' } ],
+            textures : [
+                { id: 'assets/apartment.png' },
+                { id: 'assets/player.png' }
+            ],
+        });

-                //but, we also want a progress bar for the parcel,
+            //but, before we load it, we also want to
+            //display a simple progress bar for the parcel,
-                //this is a default one, you can do your own
+            //this is a default one, you can create your own
         new ParcelProgress({
-                parcel      : preload,
+            parcel      : parcel,
             background  : new Color(1,1,1,0.85),
             oncomplete  : assets_loaded
         });

             //go!
-            preload.load();

-        });
+        parcel.load();

     } //ready
 ```